subhajyotirkmveri/summarization/README.md

 ## Purpose :-

-To save time while reading by summarizing a large article or text into fewer lines.
+To save time while reading by summarizing a large article or text or youtube video into fewer lines.

 # Configuring
 First create a virtual environemnt.